-In this framework, experienced-based learning (EBL) means that agents overweight observations received during their lifetimes when forecasting dividends, and that they tilt the excess weights towards the most recent observations.
-For simplicity, we assume that agents \emph{only} use observations realized during their lifetimes.\footnote{All we need for our results to hold is that agents discount their pre-lifetime history relative to their experienced history when forming beliefs.} That is, even though they observe the entire history of dividends, EBL agents choose to disregard observations outside their lifetimes.
-Note that, in this full-information setting, prices do not add any additional information.
-While it is possible to add private information and learning from prices to our framework, these (realistic) feature would complicate matters without necessarily adding new intuition.
+In this framework, experienced-based learning (EBL) means that agents over-weigh realizations observed during their lifetimes when forecasting dividends, and that they may tilt the excess weights towards the most recent observations.
+For simplicity, we assume that agents \emph{only} use observations realized during their lifetimes.\footnote{We only need agents to discount pre-lifetime relative to lifetime observations for our results to hold.} That is, even though they observe the entire history of dividends, they choose to disregard earlier observations.\footnote{In our full-information setting, prices do not add any additional information.
+While it is possible to add private information and learning from prices to our framework, these (realistic) feature would complicate matters without necessarily adding new intuition.}

 EBL differs from reinforcement learning-type models in two ways.
-First, as already discussed, EBL agents understand the model and know all the primitives, except the mean of the dividend process.
+First, as already discussed, EBL agents understand the model and know all the primitives except the mean of the dividend process.
 Hence, they do not learn \emph{about} the equilibrium, they learn \emph{in} equilibrium.
-Second, EBL features a passive learning problem in the sense that actions of the players do not affect the information they receive.
-This would be different if we had, say, a participation decision that would link an action (participate or not) to the type of data obtained for learning.
+Second, EBL is a passive learning problem in the sense that players' actions do not affect the information they receive.
+This would be different if we had, say, a participation decision that links an action (participate or not) to the type of data obtained for learning.
 We consider this to be an interesting line to explore in the future.

-We construct the subjective mean of dividends of generation $n$ at time $t$ following Malmendier and Nagel (2010):
+Let $m$ denote the prior belief about the mean of dividends that agents are born with, and where we restrict $m$ to be Gaussian with mean $\theta$ for tractability.
+With this, we construct the subjective mean of dividends of generation $n$ at time $t$ following the empirical evidence on Malmendier and Nagel (2011) as follows

 where $age=t-n$, and where, for all $k \leq age$,